International Conference on Data Protection Regulations, Compliance, and Innovative Technologies

 - Data protection compliance, economy, and financial sector

 The Privacy Symposium solicits submission of original papers (unpublished), including research and academic papers, as well as industry and practitioner papers.

 Format and Requirements

 Papers shall be in English and up to 20 pages, shorter papers are encouraged.
 Authors are invited to use preferably the LNCS’s Latex template or MS Word Template available via this link: https://www.springer.com/gp/computer-science/lncs/conference-proceedings-guidelines

-Only PDF files will be accepted for the review process and all submissions must be done through EasyChair online submission system at: https://easychair.org/conferences/?conf=privino2023
+Only PDF files will be accepted for the review process and all submissions must be done through EasyChair online submission system at: https://easychair.org/conferences/?conf=privino2024

-Submitted papers must not be currently under review in any other conference or journal and has not been previously published.
+Submitted papers must not be currently under review in any other conference or journal and must not have been previously published.
 All submitted papers must conform to the LNCS Formatting Guidelines.
 Privacy Symposium conference series takes the protection of intellectual property seriously.
 Accordingly, all submissions will be screened for plagiarism using a plagiarism tool.
 By submitting your work, you agree to allow Springer to screen your work.